lsim1447/lifi/README.md

 - `Challenge:`
   - Pre-rendering the pages at build time didn't work as expected, because of the large number of the tokens coming from the API.
   - Pre-rendering all the detail pages (over 16,000) would significantly increase build times and exceed API call limits, causing the API to freeze.
 To mitigate these issues, only the first N pages are pre-built.
 The remaining pages are generated dynamically using the `fallback` option in `getStaticPaths`, allowing for on-demand rendering of pages not pre-rendered during the build.
   - The API limitations 'caused' another challenge/problem: since the main page contains a large token list, with a link on each item, for navigating to the Token Details page(s). `Next.js` attempted to prefetch these links, causing the API to freeze again.
-To resolve this, I disabled the prefetching feature.
+To resolve this, I disabled the prefetching feature. (by using the Router instead of an anchor/link's `href`)

 ## Development process - performance perspective